 Leaf-cutting bees (genus Megachile) get their name because females of many leaf-cutting bee species line their nests with leaf circles that they cut from plants There are approximately 1,100 species of leaf-cutting bees, and they are found all around the world in both temperate and tropical regions.
 Approximately 40 species are found in the Pacific Northwest.

 Once the female has chosen a nesting site, she begins to collect bits of leaves to make her nest cells.
 She will choose thick leaves that are smooth.
 She sticks the pieces together by pressing the edges, this forces the plant juice out.
 Then she makes a ball of pollen and nectar and lays a single egg on top of it.
-When the eggs hatch, the larvae eat the pollen and finishes developing, then they emerge t do this all over again.
+When the eggs hatch, the larvae eat the pollen and finish developing, then they emerge t do this all over again.